AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   Adding a 4 pin connector with a 2.54 mm spacing glued to the PCB should be no problem.

   Working wiring is as follows:
 - +5V at T22
 - Ground at T23
 - Clock at T10
 - Data at T11

-As this does not influence the keyboard software, there is no special release for this planned.
-Maybe there will, if I notice how handy it would be to turn of the Touchpad via Fn + some key.
-This would need at least 1 addional I/O pin.
+As this does not influence the keyboard software, currently there is no special release for this.
+But be able to enable/disable the Touchpad is quite useful for people like me, who always accidently touch the Touchpad with their thumbs while writing with 6 fingers only, resulting an writing the right words at the wrong place.
+Maybe disabling(grounding) the data or clock pin is the way to do that?

 ## Details of c) can be found in folder \Touchpad if the work is started